Submitty/submitty.github.io/_docs/developer/GSOC2018_TusharGurjar.md

 4.  **Automated the new Plagiarism Interface by integrating to Submitty Daemon**

 	Automated the plagiarism detector to do various jobs from interface itself.
-This includes creating configuration file for gradeable for which the plagiarism is to be run, editing configuration, rerunning plagirism detector for a gradeable, delete plagiarism results for a gradeable.
+This includes creating configuration file for gradeable for which the plagiarism is to be run, editing configuration, rerunning plagiarism detector for a gradeable, delete plagiarism results for a gradeable.

 	**Link to commits (merged)**-